6 Australia Travel Mistakes to Avoid

 1. Misjudging The Size of the Country

 For some reason, people often misjudge the size of Australia.
-I’ve spoken to a number of travellers seeking advice for their trips (by road or otherwise).
-They assume distances in Australia are very small, when they are anything but.
+I’ve spoken to a number of travelers seeking advice for their trips (by road or otherwise).
+They assume distances in Australia are very small when they are anything but.
 Perhaps this is because Australia is in the bottom corner of the world (in most perspectives), but Australia definitely isn’t as small as it appears.
 In fact, it is the sixth largest country in the world and is about as large as the continental US.
 So expect domestic flights to be expensive and drives to be long!
+If you plan on visiting Australia, check out how much it costs to travel around Australia for a month, by car.

 2. Not Respecting The Sun